 - Animal agriculture is responsible for more greenhouse gas emissions than all modes of transportation combined.
 (Approximately 51% comes from livestock and their byproducts, whereas about 13% comes from transportation)

 - Raising livestock is a thirsty business.
 The amount of water consumed to net 1 hamburger is equivalent to about 2 months of showers.
-55% of the water used in the USA is for animal agriculture, while only about 5% goes to domestic use.
+55% of the water used in the USA is for animal agriculture, while only about 5% is for domestic use.

 - Raising livestock also takes a lot of space.
 1.5 acres of land can produce 37,000 pounds of plant foods or 375 pounds of meat.
 This leads to continued deforestation (and rainforest destruction) in an attempt to meet an unsustainable demand for animal-based products.